tiepdotme/team3128.github.io/members/index.md

 <img src="/assets/dank-photos/1.jpg" class="leftimage">

-+ **Learn your way around the workshop.** Through various talks and hands-on explanations, mentors and students explain how to use various tools and the various procedures of the team.
+**Learn your way around the workshop.** Through various talks and hands-on explanations, mentors and students explain how to use various tools and the various procedures of the team.
-+ **Attend Workshops and Classes,** Throughout preseason, our members and mentors will be giving lessons and working with new members to help them learn more and be ready for build season.
+**Attend Workshops and Classes,** Throughout preseason, our members and mentors will be giving lessons and working with new members to help them learn more and be ready for build season.
-+ **Be Involved.** Often, the best learning experience comes with jumping right into it.
+**Be Involved.** Often, the best learning experience comes with jumping right into it.
 With the guidance of more experienced mentors and members, pursue projects and participate in what interests you.
+**Take a look at our team resources.** Our team has collected information that we think is important, and you can find all of that on [our resources page](/resources/).

 If you have any scheduling/team questions, you can also check out our [Frequently Asked Questions](/members/faq/) page.